IRL-CT/badrobots-feat-neckface/README.md

 ## Contact

 For questions or issues, please open an issue on GitHub or contact:
-- Maria Teresa Parreira: mtp93@cornell.edu
+- Maria Teresa Parreira: mb2554@cornell.edu
-- Ruidong Zhang: rz379@cornell.edu

 ---

 <div align="center">
-  <sub>Built with ❤️ by the Cornell HCI and Robotics Lab</sub>
+  <sub>Built with ❤️ by the IRL-CT and Claude Code</sub>
 </div>